Dimirolz/connect-4-test/README.md

 This is a simple implementation of the Connect Four game using React.

+The game is hosted on Vercel and can be accessed at https://connect-4-test.vercel.app

 ## How to run

 1. Clone the repository